A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Deep surrogate approach for Bayesian inference

-When solving integral equations, the same adaptation is made to compute parametric solutions.
-In this case we augment the algorithm in Section 2.2 by sampling over the parameter space in addition to the input space, and using these samples to train both $\hat{u}(x|\bm{\theta})$ and $\hat{w}(x,y|\bm{\theta})$.
-These parametric solutions can then be used as surrogate models within an MCMC scheme for Bayesian inference.
-Note that the training of the neural network is independent of the MCMC sampling stage, so the same deep surrogate solution can be used for several inference tasks with different data. \\ \\ The next section explores two examples which demonstrate that neural networks allow the accurate and computationally efficient approximation of parametric solutions.
+\ \\ The next section explores two examples which demonstrate that neural networks allow the accurate and computationally efficient approximation of parametric solutions.
 The numerical results confirm that this approach significantly accelerates Bayesian inference with an MCMC sampler.